Soviet space program: Lunar missions

 In late 1966, Luna 13 became the third spacecraft to make a soft-landing on the Moon, with the American Surveyor 1 having now taken second.

-Zond 4, launched in 1968 was intended as a means to test the possibility of a crewed mission to the moon, including methods of a stable re-entry to earth from a Lunar trajectory using a heat shield.
-It did not flyby the moon, but established an elliptical orbit at Lunar distance.
-Due to issues with the crafts orientation, it was unable to make a soft-landing in the Soviet union and instead was self destructed.
-Later in the year Zond 5, carrying two Russian tortoises became the first man-made object to flyby the moon and return to Earth (as well as the first animal to flyby the moon), splashing down in the Indian Ocean.
-Zond 6, Zond 7, and Zond 8 had similar mission profiles, Zond 6 failed to return to earth safely, Zond 7 did however and returned high quality color photography of the earth and the moon from varying distances, Zond 8 successfully returned to earth after a Lunar flyby.
+Zond 4, launched in 1968 was intended as a means to test the possibility of a crewed mission to the Moon, including methods of a stable re-entry to earth from a Lunar trajectory using a heat shield.
+It did not flyby the Moon, but established an elliptical orbit at Lunar distance.
+Due to issues with the crafts orientation, it was unable to make a soft-landing in the Soviet Union and instead was self destructed.
+Later in the year Zond 5, carrying two Russian tortoises became the first man-made object to flyby the Moon and return to Earth (as well as the first animals to flyby the Moon), splashing down in the Indian Ocean.
+Zond 6, Zond 7, and Zond 8 had similar mission profiles, Zond 6 failed to return to earth safely, Zond 7 did however and returned high quality color photography of the Earth and the Moon from varying distances, Zond 8 successfully returned to earth after a Lunar flyby.